tiwari85aman/AssignmentOrganizer/README.md

 ## How To Run

-Use Pycharm or IDLE (Python > 3) & Run file “GUI.py”.
+Use Pycharm or IDLE (Python > 3 with tkinter installed) & Run file “GUI.py”.

 ## Special Features: